Quantum hall transformer in a quantum point contact over the full range of transmission: Boundary sine-Gordon model

 where $\alpha=\exp[ i\pi(\chiral\xi(0)-\chiral\xi(\infty))]$ is the fermion parity of the refermionized model.
 The boundary term, for the specific case $\Gamma=1/2$ (corresponding to $K_\R=1/3$ and $K_\L=1$), can be written in terms of this chiral fermion operator as

 where $\EB=g^2\pi a/4$.
-This term is quadratic in fermion operators due to the operator $\alpha$.
+This term is quadratic in fermion operators due to the Majorana operator $\alpha$.

-The equations of motion of the fermion fields $\chiral\psi(x)$ and $\alpha$ resulting from the above boundary Hamiltonian results in Andreev transmission~\cite{wimmer2011quantum} of $\chiral\psi(x)$ from the operator $\alpha$ which behaves like a Majorana operator.

-However, the charge of the chiral fermion $\chiral\psi$ does not correspond to electronic charge.
+As a result of the transformations used in defining the chiral Boson field $\xi_c$, the charge of the chiral fermion $\chiral\psi$ does not correspond to electronic charge.
 This issue is resolved by defining the fermion in the original interval $x\in [0,\infty]$ in terms of the chiral fermions using the relation

-By using this definition of the fermion operator, we can write the current in Eq.~\ref{eq:jxi} as:
+which mixes particles and holes so that normal transmission of the microscopic fermions $\psi^\dagger$, will have both normal and Andreev components in terms of $\chiral{\psi}$.
+By using this definition of the fermion operator, we can write the current as:

 which is the conventional form of the fermion current in a one dimensional wire.
 Here the wavelength for the the chiral fields is assumed to be much longer than $\kF^{-1}=1$ (chosen to be consistent with Fermi velocity and mass being one).
-Using the fermion definition Eq.~\ref{eq:dirac-fermion} with the corrected charge, the Andreev and normal scattering amplitudes for the fermion $\psi(x)$ can be computed from the Bogoliubov-de Gennes equations (see SM for details), similar to resonant Andreev reflection from a Majorana zero mode~\cite{wimmer2011quantum}:
+Using the fermion definition Eq.~\ref{eq:dirac-fermion} with the corrected charge, the Andreev and normal scattering amplitudes for the fermion $\psi(x)$ can be computed from the Bogoliubov-de Gennes equations (see SM for details)~\cite{wimmer2011quantum}:

 At low energies $ |E|\ll |\EB|$ we see that $|\rN|\sim 1$ (i.e.~perfect normal reflection) while high energy fermions with $|E|\gg |\EB|$, are Andreev reflected (i.e.~$|\rA|\sim 1$).